rwaldura/bb-weather/README.md

 (b) the program `populate-wind-db.sh`.

-The latter inserts wind data into a local SQL database `/var/weather/weather.db` for indexed retrieval, and further processing.
+The latter inserts wind data into a local SQL database `/var/weather/weather.db` for querying, and further processing.

 `anemometer.js` is a BoneScript ([docs](http://beagleboard.org/bonescript),
 [source](https://github.com/jadonk/bonescript)) program that continuously reads the